-Monoclonal Antibodies Market size is set to surpass USD 380 billion by 2027, according to a new research report by Global Market Insights, Inc.
+Monoclonal Antibodies Market size is set to surpass USD 425 billion by 2028, according to a new research report by Global Market Insights Inc.

-Increasing use of humanized monoclonal antibodies will drive the market expansion
+Increasing use of humanized monoclonal antibodies will drive the market forecasts

-Browse key industry insights spread across 160 pages with 193 market data tables & 15 figures & charts from the report, “Monoclonal Antibodies Market Size By Type (Fully Human, Humanized, Chimeric), Application (Oncology, Autoimmune Diseases, Infectious Diseases), End-use (Hospitals, Specialty Centers), Industry Analysis Report, Regional, Growth Potential, Competitive Market Share & Forecast, 2021 – 2027”” in detail along with the table of contents:
+Browse key industry insights spread across 160 pages with 193 market data tables & 15 figures & charts from the report, “Monoclonal Antibodies Market Size By Type (Fully Human, Humanized, Chimeric), Application (Oncology, Autoimmune Diseases, Infectious Diseases), End-use (Hospitals, Specialty Centers), Industry Analysis Report, Regional, Growth Potential, Competitive Market Share & Forecast, 2022 – 2028” in detail along with the table of contents:

 Monoclonal antibodies (mAb) therapy is becoming increasingly promising in the infectious disease field

-Rising number of patient visits accessing treatment for various chronic and infectious disease in the hospitals will fuel the segment growth
+Increasing number of patient visits accessing treatment for infectious diseases in hospitals will accelerate the industry trends

 Collaborative agreements and partnerships will fortify companies’ business performance

-Some of the notable participants operating in the market are AbbVie Inc., F. Hoffmann-La Roche, Bristol Myers Squibb, Amgen and Novartis AG among others.
-These players are actively involved in licensing & partnership and are heavily investing in research & development activities.
+Some of the notable players operating in the monoclonal antibodies industry are F. Hoffmann-La Roche, AbbVie Inc., Amgen Bristol Myers Squibb, and Novartis AG.
+These market players are keenly involved in collaborative efforts to develop new products and launch novel drugs into the market.

 For instance, in June 2021, Amgen with Kyowa Kirin Co.
 Ltd., came into an agreement to develop and commercialize KHK4083 product, a fully human monoclonal antibody for the treatment of atopic dermatitis.
 Such collaborative initiatives will benefit the company in market expansion.